School Admissions Appeals

 Appeals for children refused a place at a preferred school as a result of an in year transfer application should be heard within 30 school days of the appeal being lodged where possible.

-deadline of 27th March 2020 should be heard within 40 school days.
+30th March 2022 should be heard within 40 school days.
 Appeals received after this deadline may not be heard within this block of appeals, but should be heard within 30 school days of the appeal being lodged where possible.
 Appeals are normally heard throughout May.

-deadline of 15th May 2020 should be heard within 40 school days.
+19th May 2022 should be heard within 40 school days.
 Appeals received after this deadline may not be heard within this block of appeals, but should be heard within 30 school days of the appeal being lodged where possible.
 Appeals are normally heard throughout June and July.

 Any additional evidence parents/carers wish to submit in support of their appeal must be sent to the clerk at least 5 working days before the hearing.
 Any evidence not submitted by this deadline might not be considered by the independent appeal panel.